Skip to content

 how to calculate additional rolling resistance by surface type

 This chart shows the multipliers for different surface types.
-Multiply the total weight of the stuck vehicle by the appropriate multiplier to get total "ARR."
+Multiply the total weight of the stuck vehicle by the appropriate multiplier to get the total "ARR."

 chart for calculating gradient resistance when extracting a stuck vehicle

 This chart shows the multipliers for different degrees of slope.
-Multiply the total weight of the stuck vehicle by the appropriate multiplier to get total "AGR."
+Multiply the total weight of the stuck vehicle by the appropriate multiplier to get the total "AGR."

 Minimum Capacity Required = W + ARR + AGR